What would you do if you woke up tomorrow with a perfect credit score? 🔮

 While he hasn’t been able to refinance the car he bought due to its age, as his credit continues to rise, he knows that next time, he’ll be able to avoid the situation in the first place.
 And that right there is some serious credit wisdom.

 Having your credit pulled to take out a loan makes sense.
 But landlords and property management companies also frequently request a credit report (along with a background check) when screening prospective renters.
 In turn, a not-so-hot score can translate to a hot-so-hot living situation.
 Feels unfair, are we right?

-Chime member Nydia Newsome and her fiancé, Justin, found this out the hard way when they were apartment hunting five or six years ago.
+Another Chime member and her fiancé found this out the hard way when they were apartment hunting five or six years ago.
 “Even though I had the money,” she said, “we kept getting declined because of our credit score.”

 Eventually, they settled into a place that didn’t require a credit check… but it was definitely not their dream spot.
 “It was old, it was kind of run-down, the last people that stayed there kind of tore it up.” she said.
 Worse: when rent came due each month, the property managers, who also lived on the property, would disappear for days on end… and then try to claim that the tenants had been late on their rent payments.

-In the meantime, Nydia got serious about improving her credit score to ensure she could find a nicer place in the future.
-Good thing, too, because she and Justin would soon be saying hello to their new baby girl, Autumn.
+In the meantime, the Chime member got serious about improving her credit score to ensure she could find a nicer place in the future.
+Good thing, too, because she and her fiancé would soon be saying hello to their new baby girl.

 Thanks to their hard work, the family was able to score a much nicer place, much more affordably.
 They’ve lived there for about two years now.

 “It’s really good.
 My landlord is really nice.
 He probably charges about $200 less than other places would charge for what we have,” she said.
 In the end, the same part of their credit story that was once a struggle helped them realize their dream.